Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Daar looked down at his enormous forearm, and watched the steel of the cable-like muscles within twist and writhe as he balled his paw into a fist.

 "...I fuckin’ hate this shit.
-This *evil* touches me, all my friends, all my Cousins, all my *people…* It just don’t fuckin’ end, do it?"
+This *evil* touches me, all my friends, all my Cousins, all my *people...* It just don’t fuckin’ end, do it?"

 "Best not to get wrapped up in it, I fear.
-The way I choose to see it all is as a *colossal* serving of just desserts, for the most colossal display of hubris in Galactic history…and perhaps simply the inevitable.
+The way I choose to see it all is as a *colossal* serving of just desserts, for the most colossal display of hubris in Galactic history... and perhaps simply the inevitable.
 They’ve been doing this for millions of years.
 They’ve *won* for millions of years.
 Who knows how many times before other species have *nearly* broken their control?"

 Daar duck-nodded.
 "Everyone loses the game o’ life, eventually," he agreed.
 "Some play better’n others.
 I s’pose it don’t matter, ‘cuz we’ve got other questions we’re gonna hafta ask down the road, too: what happens when I’ve put my claws through the last o’ them?
 Do we find ourselves steppin’ into some terrible legacy?"